MCA NOTIFICATION ENHANCING MINIMUM AMOUNT OF DEFAULT APPLIES PROSPECTIVELY, CLARIFIES NCLAT

 NCLAT remarked that a Demand Notice was served on the CD on August 1, 2019, which is not disputed.
 Although, adequate opportunities were provided by the Adjudicating Authority no endeavor was made by the CD to make payment in respect of the outstanding debt.

 While reviewing the contents of the Notification, where under the minimum amount of default limit was specified as one crore rupees, NCLAT concluded that “the said Notification is only ‘Prospective in nature’ and not a ‘retrospective’ one because of the simple reason that the said notification does not in express term speaks about the applicability of ‘retrospective’ or ‘retroactive’ operation”.

-“the Central Government is delegated with a power to quantify the amount of default at any time after the enactment of the ‘I&B’ Code, this power will not deprive / deny the right which had already accrued to the concerned stakeholders, at the time of projecting the said petition before the Adjudicating Authority”from the tenor, spirit and the plain words employed in the notification, one cannot infer an intention to take or make it retrospective as in this regard, the relevant words are conspicuously absent and besides there being no implicit inference to be drawn for such a construction in the context in issue”.
+NCLAT held that “the Central Government is delegated with a power to quantify the amount of default at any time after the enactment of the ‘I&B’ Code, this power will not deprive / deny the right which had already accrued to the concerned stakeholders, at the time of projecting the said petition before the Adjudicating Authority”.
+NCLAT observed, “from the tenor, spirit and the plain words employed in the notification, one cannot infer an intention to take or make it retrospective as in this regard, the relevant words are conspicuously absent and besides there being no implicit inference to be drawn for such a construction in the context in issue”.
 Hence, while dismissing the appeal, NCLAT upheld the order passed by NCLT Kolkata and opined that the said notification shall not apply retrospectively.

 Comment: As a result of this order, NCLAT has put a final nail in the coffin and settled that the Notification shall apply prospectively and cannot be construed to have a retrospective application.
 If the Notification, is made applicable to the pending applications of IBC (filed earlier to the notification in issue) it will create absurd results of wider implications / complications which cannot be the intent of the legislature.
 Hence, a combined reading of the Notification with proviso to Section 4(1) of the IBC would require the default post lifting of suspension (in other words, the combined default pre-24 March 2020 and post-lifting of suspension) to amount to one crore rupees or greater, in order to file an application under the IBC.
 It is indeed great to witness government’s quick responses in relation to corporate and economic interest of the country while combating the economic fallout of the COVID-19 crisis.